Nadine2016/knative/project.md

 ### Work with a project with the CLI
 {: #target-project-cli}

 To work with a project with the CLI, you must target the project with the CLI.
-Use the  [`project target`](/docs/knative?topic=knative-kn-cli#cli-project-target) command to target the project that you want to work with.
+Use the  [`target`](/docs/knative?topic=knative-kn-cli#cli-target) command to target the project that you want to work with.

 ```
 ibmcloud coligo target --name PROJECT_NAME